mrmatho/7dt-slides/pages/microbit-networking.md

 - Original Message: "HELLO"
 - Substitution Cipher: Shift each letter by 1 (A → B, B → C, C → D, Z → A etc.)
 - Encrypted Message: "IFMMP"

 ---
 layout: center
+---

+# Using a Dictionary

+At school, a dictionary is a book with words and their meanings.
+In programming, a dictionary is a data structure that stores keys (like the words in a dictionary) and values (like the definitions).

+---
+layout: center